MUE: Music Education

 The study of music and the learning process at the secondary level to include technology, listening skills, multicultural diversity, general music programs, and administrative skills.

-Pre / Co requisites: MUE 332 requires prerequisites of MUE 331 and formal admission into teacher education.
+MUE 332 Prerequisite: Successful completion of MUE 331, with a minimum grade of D-.
+Teacher Candidacy.
 Current Act 34, Act 114, Act 151 Clearances and TB test valid for semester.

 MUE 333.
 Instrumental Methods and Materials.
 2 Credits.